imasmitja/RLforUTracking/README.md

 ```

 ## Execution Instructions
-Train the deep RL network:
+Training the deep RL network:

 ```
 python main.py <configuration file>
 ```

-While the DRL is training you can visualize the plots on TensorBoard by:
+While the DRL is training, you can visualize the plots on TensorBoard by:

 ```
 tensorboard --logdir=./log/<configuration file> --host=127.0.0.1